HomeletW/CSC207-Project/README.md

 The list of design pattern employed are located below in the [Design Patterns](#design-patterns) section.

-After the program finishes, the session is deserialized and stored at `session/Session.ser`.
+After the program finishes, the session is serialized and stored at `session/Session.ser`.

 > Notice that there is a demo session at `session/Session_demo.ser`, that is used during the demonstration video.
 If you want to have a look yourself, on line 17 of `ConferenceSystem` change `SESSION_PATH` to `"./session/Session_demo.ser"`.

-Every time the program starts, it tries to restore the session by serializes the `Session.ser`.
+Every time the program starts, it tries to restore the session by deserializes the `Session.ser`.
 For any reason, if the program failed to find such file, it will automatically load a sample session, which contains the following account to save you time when trying out features:

 | Type      | Username | Password |
 | --------- | -------- | -------- |